What is the Tax Court of Canada

 In both procedures, there is opportunity to settle the matter with the Department of Justice, who are the CRA’s lawyers, before the matter proceeds to trial.

 If you disagree with a decision of the CRA or the amount of tax claimed from you, you have rights available to you.
-You need strong and experienced counsel to appeal the decision or assessment to the Tax Court of Canada.
-With years of experience in corporate and tax law, we have the knowledge and tools to fight for your interests against the Department of Justice in the Tax Court of Canada.
+You need strong and experienced legal counsel to appeal the decision or assessment to the Tax Court of Canada.
+With years of experience in corporate and tax law, our tax litigators have the knowledge and tools to fight for your interests against the Department of Justice in the Tax Court of Canada.

 Have a tax dispute?
 We’re here to help™.